ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/007_traversal.md

 Traversal operations allow us to visit all nodes in a tree in a specific order.
 These operations are identical for AVL trees and regular binary search trees, as they don't affect the structure of the tree.

+## Real-World Traversal Analogies 🌍

+Understanding tree traversals becomes easier when we relate them to familiar real-world scenarios:

+- **In-order Traversal**: Like reading a book from left to right, where each page is in numerical order.
+- **Pre-order Traversal**: Like exploring a file system where you visit a folder first, then its contents.
+- **Post-order Traversal**: Like cleaning a building from bottom to top, finishing each floor before moving up.
+- **Level-order Traversal**: Like visiting floors of a building one level at a time, from top to bottom.

 ## Types of Traversals 🔄

 There are four main types of tree traversals: